Approximating Fixpoints of Approximated Functions: Value Functions of MDPs and Probabilistic Systems

 \subsection{Simple MDPs}

-In general, the Bellman operators of an MDP are not contractions.
+In general, the Bellman operators of MDPs are not contractions.
 We show that if we restrict to a suitable subclass MDPs, they are power contractions.
-To single out such class of MDPs, we recall the notion of (maximal) end-components \cite{bk:principles-mc}.
+To single out such class of MDPs, we recall the notion of (maximal) end-components \cite{bk:principles-mc,da:verification-probabilistic-thesis}.